 7. More therapeutic qualities of CBD

 Fundamentally, these qualities can be considered to improve the quality of life, especially of patients with chronic illnesses.
+Though CBD has not been shown to improve sleep in any randomized, controlled clinical trials, it is often reported by users to assist with sleep latency.
 It is often underestimated how much a good night’s sleep can improve the health of a patient with a chronic illness, and this is why CBD is often used as a supplement to traditional lines of treatment.

 What is CBD oil and how is it made?